DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Introduction

 \section{Introduction}

-3D object detection, as a fundamental task in 3D scene recognition has made significant progress.
-It targets to recognize and localize objects from a point cloud and paves the way for several real applications like autonomous driving~\cite{kitti}, robotic system\cite{3dssd}, and augmented reality~\cite{ar}.
+3D object detection, as a fundamental task in the 3D scene, has made significant progress.
+It aims to recognize and localize objects from point clouds and paves the way for several real applications like autonomous driving~\citep{kitti}, robotic system\citep{3dssd}, and augmented reality~\citep{ar}.

 The structure of point clouds is sparse, unordered, and semantically deficient, making it difficult to encode point features like highly structured image features.
 To eliminate this barrier, voxel-based methods are proposed to organize the overall point cloud as neatly distributed voxels.
-Therefore, the naive 3D convolution or its efficient variant, \emph{i.e.}, 3D sparse convolution~\cite{second}, can be used to extract voxel features like image processing manner.
+Therefore, the naive 3D convolution or its efficient variant, \emph{i.e.}, 3D sparse convolution~\citep{second}, can be used to extract voxel features like image processing manner.
 Although the voxel-based methods bring convenience to the processing of point cloud, they are prone to drop detail information, making it inescapable to suffer from suboptimal performance.
-Another stream of methods are point-based methods~\cite{3dssd,sasa,ia_ssd} inspired from PointNet++~\cite{pointnetpp}.
-They employ a series of operations, \emph{i.e.}, farthest point sample (FPS), query, and grouping, to directly extract informative feature from naive point cloud.
+Another stream of methods are point-based methods~\citep{3dssd,sasa,ia_ssd} inspired from PointNet++~\citep{pointnetpp}.
+They employ a series of operations, \emph{i.e.}, farthest point sample (FPS), query, and grouping, to directly extract informative features from the naive point cloud.
 However, the straightforward pipeline is cumbersome and costly.
-3D-SSD~\cite{3dssd} first proposes a single stage architecture, \emph{i.e.}, using encoder-only architecture, which replaces the geometric Distance-based FPS (D-FPS) with the Feature similarity-based FPS (F-FPS) to recall more foreground point features and further discards feature propagation (FP) layers for reducing latency.
+3D-SSD~\citep{3dssd} first propose a single stage architecture, \emph{i.e.}, using encoder-only architecture, which replaces the geometric Distance-based FPS (D-FPS) with the Feature similarity-based FPS (F-FPS) to recall more foreground point features and further discard feature propagation (FP) layers for reducing latency.
 Although eliminating the overhead of FP layer, F-FPS operations still occupy vast latency.
-IA-SSD~\cite{ia_ssd} further proposes contextual centroid prediction module to replace F-FPS, which directly predicts the classification scores of each point and adopts efficient top-k operation to further recall more foreground, and further cut computation overhead.
+IA-SSD~\citep{ia_ssd} further proposes a contextual centroid prediction module to replace F-FPS, which directly predicts the classification scores of each point and adopts efficient top-k operation to further recall more foreground, and further cut computation overhead.